tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 "How about this Thursday?" she suggests.

-"That works for me," I reply, relief washing over me like the first rains of after a drought.
+"That works for me," I reply, relief washing over me like the first rains after a drought.

 "Great, it's a date then.
 I'll see you then," she confirms, and we say our goodbyes, ending the call.